maansthoernvik/profile/README.md

 # profile
-My background and pertinent professional information.
+An Angular application that shows my professional background and other information about me.